1231-arisa/AIstylist/README.md

 # AIstylist - AI-Powered Fashion Coordination

 AIstylist is an intelligent fashion assistant that automatically generates personalized outfit recommendations using AI.
-It leverages OpenAI's GPT-4o and DALL-E to analyze your clothing and create stylish outfit combinations based on weather, occasion, and personal style.
+It leverages OpenAI's GPT-4o and gpt-image-1 to analyze your clothing and create stylish outfit combinations based on weather, occasion, and personal style.

 ## ✨ Key Features